 We offer Masters by Research and PhD degrees on a broad range of areas of supervision topics in any of the above fields.
 Recent doctoral theses in Philosophy completed at UH include Zuzanna Rucinska’s Pretence: Role of Representations and Intersubjectivity?
 (2015), Colin Rittberg’s Methods, Goals and Metaphysics in Contemporary Set Theory (2016), Istvan Zardai’s What Are Actions?
 (2016), Neil O'Hara's 'Basic Moral Certainty and the Foundations of Morality' (2017) and Katja Behrens’ Click: Social Action in the 21st Century (2018).

-Two of our Philosophy Faculty have recently been awarded Leverhulme Trust Major Research Fellowships: Professor John Lippitt’s for his project Love’s Forgiveness (2018-2020) and Dr. Sam Coleman on Consciousness as Bystander: Exploring the Mostly Unconscious Mind (2019-2021).
+Two of our Philosophy staff have recently been awarded Leverhulme Trust Major Research Fellowships: Professor John Lippitt’s for his project Love’s Forgiveness (2018-2020) and Dr Sam Coleman on Consciousness as Bystander: Exploring the Mostly Unconscious Mind (2019-2021).
 Dr Craig Bourne has been awarded a 6-month Research Fellowship by the Mind Association, for a project on truth in fiction (2019-2020).

 Our Research is also having impact beyond the academy.
 Professor John Lippitt is advising Hertfordshire Constabulary on implementing the national police Code of Ethics (CoE) and Professor Constantine Sandis has been consulting Microsoft Research on AI Intelligibility.